ZYDeng91/shrimp/README.md

 ## TODO:
 - ~~Display metadata when playing~~
 - Take keyboard input when playing (for basic commands like pause and quit)

+Most solutions require importing extra libs, we'll see if it's worth

 - Add Opus codec support
 - ~~Add option to play local files~~
-- Investigate the mystery of go's compiled binary size it sux to be go i guess, disabling debug symbols is the most I can do
+- Investigate the mystery of go's compiled binary size

+It sux to be go I guess, disabling debug symbols is the most I can do

+- Add test cases & mess with github actions